target/portauthority/docs/README.md

 The Docker manifest is pulled from the registry and the proper layer path is sent to [Clair Layer API](https://github.com/coreos/clair/blob/master/Documentation/api_v1.md#post-layers) in the correct order.
 The layer parent and child names are hashed with the image content digest to provide a unique name per layer so that the proper order can be maintained within the Clair database.

+When no registry credentials are available configuration will be checked for appropriate ones.

 #### Example Request

 ```